jojonarte/RXCheeseSearch/README.md

 # RXCheeseSearch
-A basic implementation of RxJava in implementing a basic search input.
+A basic implementation of RxJava in implementing a basic search suggestion.